ConnorBurgess/SFHype.Solution/README.md

 * Get requests to a specific shop (EX: 1 GET request to a shop will increase it's hype rating (.001 - HS, where HS = hype scale))
 * Remarks posted to a shop tagged with a "Like" (+.003 - HS*3)
 * Remarks posted to a shop tagged with a "Disike" (-.003H - HS*3),
 * Hype scale starts at .001f and decrements with each interaction to API.
-Current scale is implemented in conjunction with client IP check helps prevent abuse of system and is set to roll over daily using UTC DateTime.
-API by default will no longer increment hype for a shop after 1000 interactions with a specific shop and may be adjusted as needed in ApiUtility.cs.
+Current scale is implemented in conjunction with client IP check to help prevent abuse of system and is set to roll over daily using UTC DateTime.
+API by default will no longer increment hype for a shop after 1000 interactions with a specific shop.
+Setting may be adjusted as needed in ApiUtility.cs.

 ## Technologies used
 * C#